CoronavirusMakers-Prototypes/PAPR/README.md

 * Equivalent to FFP3

 In order to acomplish this objetives, the electronics are based on Arduino platform and use easy to find electronics components.
-Moreover, turbine and helmet support had been designed to be able for been pritned with FDM or SLA 3D printers.
-Also, the pattern for the fabric coverhead has been developed.
+Moreover, turbine and helmet support had been designed to be able for been printed with FDM or SLA 3D printers.
+Also, a pattern for the fabric coverhead has been developed.

 Fabric pattern has been inspired by Open Mask (https://open-mask.org/)